deepjavalibrary/djl/docs/model-zoo.md

 ## [DJL model zoo](../model-zoo/README.md)

-We provide framework agnostic `ZooModel`s in our model zoo.
+We provide engine agnostic `ZooModel`s in our model zoo.
 They can be used on any DJL backend engine.

 ## [MXNet symbolic model zoo](../mxnet/mxnet-model-zoo/README.md)